robertguetzkow/blender-python-examples/add-ons/install-dependencies/README.md

 ![image](./imgs/user-preferences-pre-install.png)

 The design that requires the user to manually press a button in the preferences, instead of automatically installing the packages, is intentional.
 The user should give explicit consent when files are downloaded from the internet and Python packages are installed on their system.
-[The Blender Foundation takes their users privacy and security serious](https://www.blender.org/about/license/), as an add-on developer you should as well.
+[The Blender Foundation takes their user's privacy and security serious](https://www.blender.org/about/license/), as an add-on developer you should as well.

 ### Preparing pip